edequalsawesome/awesome-random-site-description/README.md

 3. **Customize**: Adjust typography, colors, spacing, and animation settings to match your theme
 4. **Publish**: Save your page and watch your taglines rotate randomly on each page load

+## Performance & Accessibility

+### Performance Optimizations
+- **Server-Side Randomization**: Random taglines are selected server-side for immediate display
+- **No Flash Effect**: Taglines appear instantly without any visual delay or replacement
+- **Minimal Dependencies**: Streamlined codebase with only essential dependencies
+- **Optimized Build Process**: Minified and optimized assets
+- **Lightweight Frontend**: No JavaScript required for basic functionality

+### Accessibility Features
+- **ARIA Live Regions**: Screen readers are notified of content changes
+- **Semantic HTML**: Proper heading structure and meaningful markup
+- **Keyboard Navigation**: Full keyboard accessibility support
+- **High Contrast Support**: Works with high contrast themes and modes

 ## Frequently Asked Questions

 ### How often do the descriptions change?

 The descriptions change each time a page is loaded or refreshed.
-Each visitor will see a random tagline from your collection.
+Each visitor will see a random tagline from your collection, selected server-side for immediate display.

 ### Can I use this with any theme?

 Yes, the Awesome Random Description Block is designed to work with any WordPress theme that supports Gutenberg blocks.

+### Are there any animations?

+No, the block displays taglines immediately without any animations or transitions.
+This ensures fast loading and eliminates any flash effects.

 ### Can I style the block?